 Local villagers got really fed up and offered a reward in return for someone slaying the giant.
-A local boy called Jack took up the challenge and he crept over to the island and dug a large giant-catching pit.
+A local boy called Jack took up the challenge.
+He crept over to the island and dug a large giant-catching pit.
 Hardly a mastermind of a plan.
 But it was surprisingly effective.
 When Cormoran awoke from his sleep he saw Jack on his island and charged at him.
-Blinded by sunlight the giant didn’t see the pit that Jack had dug and promptly fell into it and disappeared.
+Blinded by sunlight the giant didn’t see the pit that Jack had dug.
+He promptly fell into it and disappeared.

 Jack became a local hero and from then on was known as Jack the Giant Killer.